Open Scholarship

 Preregistering Research

-Registering a study, trial, or report allows for greater transparency and reproducibility to research and allows others to know you are working on a topic.
+Registering a study, trial, or report allows for greater transparency and reproducibility.
+It also lets others to know you are working on a topic.

 View -